 The New Worldview’s Impact on Evangelism and Campaign Politics

 First things first: why do I combine campaigns and evangelism here?
-Simple: both are interested in reaching out to and bringing in the younger generation.
-Campaigns are interested in generating voters, Christians are interested in generating converts.
+Simple: both are about reaching out to and bringing in the younger generation.
+Campaigns are interested in generating voters; Christians are interested in generating converts.
 Both, though, are about doing outreach.

 Trying to reach young folks who hold to this new paradigm poses many obvious challenges: they reject strict structures, but accept some absolutes.
 They reject formal organizations, but desire to be organized.
 They value care and compassion for others.
 They also long for individual freedom, but balanced with social obligation.
-They are open to ideas, but reject being forced to accept other’s views.
+They are open to ideas, but reject being forced to accept the views of others.
 Conversation matters, diatribes are rejected.
 Order is wanted, but legalism is disliked.

 The question for campaigns, churches, and Christian leaders, then, is how to reach these individuals.
 We cannot say they must accept our worldview first, but rather, as Jesus taught, we must reach them where they live.
 We must enter their world—but not adopt their worldview—in order to have conversations with them.

 While I don’t have all the answers, I do offer some tips:

 - Love them.
 Don’t judge, condemn, or criticize.
 Speak the truth, but do so in love, compassion, and respect

 - Have convictions.
 It’s acceptable, even desirable, to have things you believe.

 - Be open but not inconsistent.
 Be willing to hear the person out.
 Inquire about what and why they believe what they do.
 However, don’t be one who accepts all beliefs just to fit in.